Msalways/Ask-My-DB/README.md

 if __name__ == "__main__":
     llm = CustomProvider(base_url="your_base_url", model="your_model", temperature=0.7)
     askDb = AskMyDB(db_url="sqlite:///IMDB.db", llm=llm)
-    query, result = askMyDB.ask("get the movies on action genre with rating more than 5 sort it high to low") print(query, result)
+    query, result = askDb.ask("get the movies on action genre with rating more than 5 sort it high to low") print(query, result)
 ```